ortizdevonaire/open-sourced-interview-process/README.md

 ## Contributing to the Interview Process Guide

 If you’d like to contribute an interview exercise, please follow the template below, then either submit a pull request on the correct file for the departments listed or email it to recruiting@cockroachlabs.com to be added to the file.
-Please note, if they department file does not exists, email recruiting@cockroachlabs.com so we can create it for you.
+Please note, if the department file does not exist, email recruiting@cockroachlabs.com so that we can create it for you.

 **Interview Exercise Template:**